bitcoindevkit/book-of-bdk/docs/cookbook/full-wallet.md

 --8<-- "examples/rust/full-wallet/src/main.rs:descriptors"
 ```

 We are going to run this example twice.
 On the first run it will do a full scan for your wallet, persist that chain data, generate a new address for you, and display your current wallet balance, it will then attempt to build a transaction, but will fail becuase we don't have any funds yet.
-We will use the new address (from the first run) to request funds from the [Mutinynet faucet](https://faucet.mutinynet.com/) so we can build a transaction on the second run.
+We will use the new address (from the first run) to request funds from the <a href="https://faucet.mutinynet.com/" target="_blank" rel="noopener noreferrer">Mutinynet faucet</a> so we can build a transaction on the second run.
 On the second run it will load the data from the previous run, do a light weight sync to check for updates (no need to repeat the full scan), and then build and broadcast a transaction.
 Let's go through this step by step.

 ```rust title="examples/rust/full-wallet/src/main.rs"
 --8<-- "examples/rust/full-wallet/src/main.rs:persist"